Creating an Essay question

 An Essay question asks candidates to provide an extended written response to a prompt.

-This article explains how to create a basic Essay question in Surpass, including details on how to enable the formatting toolbar and word counter for candidates, set up paper delivery, and add the diagram creator.
+This article explains how to create Essay questions in Surpass, including details on how to enable different toolbars, a word counter, a diagram creator, and more.

 In This Article